apollographql/apollo-ios/Design/3093-graphql-defer.md

 **Deferred fragment accessors are stored properties**

 This is different to data fields which are computed properties that use a subscript on the underlying data dictionary to return the value.
+We decided to do this so that we can use a property wrapper, which are not available for computed properties.
+The property wrapper is an easy-to-read annotation on the accessor to aid in identifying a deferred fragment from other named fragments in the fragment container.

+It's worth noting though that the fragment accessors are not true stored properties but rather a pseudo stored-property because the property wrapper is still initialized with a data dictionary that holds the data.
 This is also made possible by the underlying data dictionary having copy-on-write semantics.
-By making deferred fragment accessors stored properties we are then able to use a property wrapper.
-The property wrapper is an easy-to-read annotation on the accessor to aid in identifying a deferred fragment from other named fragments in the fragment container.

 **`@Deferred` property wrapper**